-There are other numbers of course: the fifty-seven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been killed in action or died of wounds.
+There are other numbers of course: the fiftyseven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been killed in action or died of wounds.

-It was to be the largest disaster ever in the annals of the British Army...and, just as depressing, the carnage of the Somme would continue for the next four and a half months.
+It was to be the largest disaster ever in the annals of the British Army...and, perhaps just as depressing, the butchery of the Somme was to continue for the next four and a half months.